sonots/go-http_metrics/README.md

 ## OnRResponse

-It is possible to set an arbitrary callback called on each response as:
+Set an arbitrary callback called on each response as:

 ```go
 http_metrics.OnResponse = func() {